project-akri/akri-docs/docs/demos/usb-camera-demo.md

 ## Setting up a cluster

-Reference our [cluster setup documentation](setting-up-cluster.md) to set up a cluster for this demo.
+Reference our [cluster setup documentation](../user-guide/cluster-setup.md) to set up a cluster for this demo.
 For ease of setup, only create single-node cluster, so if installing K3s or MicroK8s, you can skip the last step of the installation instructions of adding additional nodes.
 If you have an existing cluster, feel free to leverage it for the demo.
 This documentation assumes you are using a single-node cluster; however, you can certainly use a multi-node cluster.
-You will see additional Akri Agents and Discovery Handlers deployed [when inspecting the Akri installation]().
+You will see additional Akri Agents and Discovery Handlers deployed [when inspecting the Akri installation](#Inspecting-Akri).

 > Note, if using MicroK8s, enable privileged Pods, as the udev video broker pods run privileged to easily grant them access to video devices.
-More explicit device access could have been configured by setting the appropriate [security context](udev-configuration.md#setting-the-broker-pod-security-context) in the broker PodSpec in the Configuration.
+More explicit device access could have been configured by setting the appropriate [security context](../discovery-handlers/udev.md#setting-the-broker-pod-security-context) in the broker PodSpec in the Configuration.

 ## Installing Akri

 You tell Akri what you want to find with an Akri Configuration, which is one of Akri's Kubernetes custom resources.
 The Akri Configuration is simply a `yaml` file that you apply to your cluster.
-Within it, you specify three things: 1. a Discovery Handler 2. any additional device filtering 3. an image for a Pod (that we call a "broker") that you want to be automatically deployed to utilize each discovered device
+Within it, you specify three things:

+1. a Discovery Handler
+2. any additional device filtering
+3. an image for a Pod (that we call a "broker") that you want to be automatically deployed to utilize each discovered device

 For this demo, we will specify (1) Akri's udev Discovery Handler, which is used to discover devices in the Linux device file system.
 Akri's udev Discovery Handler supports (2) filtering by udev rules.
 We want to find all video devices in the Linux device file system, which can be specified with the udev rule `KERNEL=="video[0-9]*"`.
 Say we wanted to be more specific and only discover devices made by Great Vendor, we could adjust our rule to be `KERNEL=="video[0-9]*"\, ENV{ID_VENDOR}=="Great Vendor"`.
 For (3) a broker Pod image, we will use a sample container that Akri has provided that pulls frames from the cameras and serves them over gRPC.

 All of Akri's components can be deployed by specifying values in its Helm chart during an installation.
-Instead of having to build a Configuration from scratch, Akri has provided [Helm templates](../deployment/helm/templates) for Configurations for each supported Discovery Handler.
-Lets customize the generic [udev Configuration Helm template](../deployment/helm/templates/udev-configuration.yaml) with our three specifications above.
+Instead of having to build a Configuration from scratch, Akri has provided [Helm templates](https://github.com/deislabs/akri/blob/main/deployment/helm/templates) for Configurations for each supported Discovery Handler.
+Lets customize the generic [udev Configuration Helm template](https://github.com/deislabs/akri/blob/main/deployment/helm/templates/udev-configuration.yaml) with our three specifications above.
 We can also set the name for the Configuration to be `akri-udev-video`.
 Also, if using MicroK8s or K3s, configure the crictl path and socket using the `AKRI_HELM_CRICTL_CONFIGURATION` variable created when setting up your cluster.

 In order for the Agent to know how to discover video devices, the udev Discovery Handler must exist.
 Akri supports an Agent image that includes all supported Discovery Handlers.
 This Agent will be used if `agent.full=true` is set.
 By default, a slim Agent without any embedded Discovery Handlers is deployed and the required Discovery Handlers can be deployed as DaemonSets.
 This demo will use that strategy, deploying the udev Discovery Handlers by specifying `udev.discovery.enabled=true` when installing Akri.